JoaoCostaIFG/website/server/README.md

 [timothymiller's cloudflare-ddns](https://github.com/timothymiller/cloudflare-ddns)
 package, but I didn't like it.
 As such, I created my own.

+## Backups

+The server has an SSH key with the following forced command:
+`command="/usr/bin/rsync -azv --server --sender --delete /backup/ .",no-port-forwarding,no-X11-forwarding`.
+This key allows automating the export of server backups, without compromising security.
+To export a backup, we do:
+`rsync -azv --delete -e "ssh" ifgsvbackuper:/backup/ .`.

 ## Saving power

 - [CPU power](https://wiki.archlinux.org/title/CPU_frequency_scaling#cpupower)